 FOMO is another great way to draw abandoners back to the checkout.

-Take a look at this reminder email from Toms, they’ve done a great job at creating a sense of urgency with their subject “Your TOMS are selling out fast”.
+Take a look at this reminder email from Toms.
+They’ve done a great job at creating a sense of urgency with their subject line:

 Some companies leverage FOMO only in the email’s content.
 For maximum exposure use this tactic in your subject line too, like Toms did.

 When emailing prospective customers, especially abandoners, use social proof to reduce mistrust of the unknown.